6 Best Window Blinds and Shades for Reducing Dust and Allergens

 Buy Washable Curtains

 Unfortunately, curtains are a magnet for dust.
-Therefore, the best thing to do is to decorate with a synthetic fabric or 100 percent cotton, which both can be simply cleaned in the washing machine.
+Therefore, the best thing to do is to decorate with a synthetic fabric or 100 percent cotton, which can be simply cleaned in the washing machine.
 But if you plan to use these types of window coverings, make sure they’re not dry clean only.
 Otherwise, the collection of dust will be cleaned less often.

 Use Dust Mite Covers

-Pillows attract lots of dust mites which can irritate allergy sufferers.
+Pillows attract lots of dust mites, which can irritate allergy sufferers.
 Not only do you need covers on your bed pillows, but you should also use them on your decorative pillows.
 Pillows used for decoration don’t get washed, which makes them a playground for allergens.
 You can add a guarded layer underneath the cushions to fight out the dust mites.
 You can also buy hypoallergenic pillow decor.

 Silk Flowers

-Real garden flowers are beautiful and provide a calming ambience to your home.
+Real garden flowers are beautiful and provide a calming ambiance to your home.
 However, if you are someone who struggles with allergies, they can be unbearable on your sinuses.
 Silk flowers, however, look realistic and also help to keep allergens at bay.

 Silk Flowers